 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low Glycemic Diet / South Beach Diet Suggestions:

 Salads like this with low-glycemic ingredients are a great choice for any phase of the original South Beach Diet, but this Balela Salad is probably too high in carbs for a low-carb diet.
 See the tips above to make a version that’s lower in carbs.

 Find More Recipes Like This One:

-Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Meatless Recipes or Salad Recipes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.